 The CFX comes with a full temp spectrum via a 1.7” LCD display and on vape temp buttons.
 It offers quick heat uptimes and a large chamber for group sessions.
 So far I really like the performance, features, and quality of the CFX, especially for the price.

 The CFX retails for $179 and you can click here to pick it up from my recommended authorized retailer.
 Full CFX Vaporizer Review below.

 Size, Portability and Build Quality

-The flip side to the bigger units is that they do fit nicely in the hands and makes it easier to pass around in bigger group sessions.
+The flip side to the bigger units is that they do fit nicely in the hands and make it easier to pass around in bigger group sessions.
 The CFX also does well in groups because of the large bowl, and ease of use.

-The exact dimensions of the CFX vaporizer are 5 inches tall by 2 ¾ inches wide and about 1 ¼ inches deep.
+The exact dimensions of the CFX vaporizer are 5 inches tall by 2 ¾ inches wide and about 1 ¼ inch deep.
 The CFX weighs roughly 207 grams while the Mighty weighs 241 grams, so it is about 15% lighter as well as smaller.

 Boundless CFX Accessories